mlapaglia/MotionMiner/README.md

 - `input` - Input JPG file or directory containing JPG files

 ### Optional Arguments
-- `-o, --output` - Output file path (auto-generated if not provided)
+- `-o, --output [OUTPUT]` - Output file path (auto-generated if not provided)
+- `-p, --photo [PATH]` - Extract a standalone photo and save it to the specified PATH (PATH is optional, auto-generated if not provided)
 - `--mp4` - Extract as MP4 video (default)
 - `--gif` - Extract as GIF animation
 - `--both` - Extract both MP4 and GIF